AmroEid77/transfer-learning-image-classifier/README.md

 # Transfer Learning Image Classifier 🧠📷

-This project demonstrates the use of **transfer learning** with popular pre-trained models (such as MobileNet, VGG16, or ResNet) for image classification tasks.
+This project demonstrates the use of **transfer learning** with popular pre-trained models (such as MobileNet, ResNet) for image classification tasks.
 Built in Python using TensorFlow and Keras within a Jupyter Notebook.

 ## 📁 Project Structure